Bayoscar/Analysis_tool_for_CFZs_array/README.md

 The procedure is simple.
 You only need to input the scanned image and simulation result, and the tool can automatically analyze and output the screened cell-free area results.

-There are two custom parameters, variance filter radius and tophat radius, needs to be set before processing images.
+There are two custom parameters(variance filter radius and tophat radius), which are required to input before processing images.
 To determine these two paramters, a tuning process is necessary.
 The user-friendly tool "ID3_parameter_tuning.ijm" is to coded to assist the tuning process.
-You can directly use it after installation.
+You can directly use it on a sample image after installation.